LucasAmos/arduino-twitter/README.md

 # arduino-twitter

-A barebones RESTful API for retrieving a user's latest tweet in JSON format so that it can be queried by an Arduino webserver
+A barebones one endpoint API for retrieving a user's latest tweet in JSON format so that it can be queried by an Arduino webserver